bharathkreddy/BRK-coin-miner-webapp/README.md

+# BRK COIN MINER
+## Example of microservices run on dockerized containers.

-This application is a miner application of fictitious coin called BRK coin.
+#### This application is a miner application of fictitious coin called BRK coin.
 The application architecture is

+**ARCHITECTURE**

 ![architecture](https://github.com/bharathkreddy/docker-coins-webapp/blob/main/dockercoins-diagram.svg?raw=true)

 The application consists of below components
 1. rng - a random number generator.
 This is a python scritp with Flask framwork for web access.